secret-scanning-sig/research/generic-pattern-format/README.md

 Rough remaining item list:

-- Pick a set of initial patterns to try to write (pull from gitleaks, LeakTK, Nosey Parker, secret patterns db, others?).
-- Collect the rules in this repo under something like `data/patterns/<provider>/<rule-file>` and include a README.md to cite where we pull the data from and add licenses if needed
 - Start work on pulling out the common bits from those rules in a way way that easily translates[^1].
 - Start scripting and testing the ability to use the detections effectively[^2].
 - How to provide better detections for things that can support it vs basic detections for things that might only offer basic options[^3].